sakkarose/NTRU/README.md

 At the moment, there is only **NTRUEncrypt** (+ **NTRUDecrypt**), **NTRUSign** might be there any time soon.
 - Still not finish, i'm trying newest parameters.

-- More details are in the main file.
+- More details will be added when this one is finished.